BitBotFactory/MikaLendingBot/.github/CONTRIBUTING.md

 * Ensure the PR template is filled in **fully** and required conditions are met.

-* Adhere to the current code style.
+* Adhere to the current code style outlined in the Documentation page.

 * If is all is good, wait for approvals by contributors which decide if your PR will be merged.
 The repo owner can also merge it in early **if there is good reason to do so**.